Pain relief for dogs: Can medication like carprofen, NSAIDs help?

 - Uncharacteristically lagging or stopping on walks

-- Excessive panting, restlessness, or an inability to “settle.”
+- Excessive panting, restlessness, or an inability to “settle.

 - Signs of aggression when touched or approached

 You know your pet best.
-If your dog is acting out of the norm in any way (whether described above or not), it’s worth paying attention and monitoring how long the abnormal behavior continues.
+If your dog is acting out of the norm in any way (whether described above or not), it’s worth paying attention and monitoring how long the unusual behavior continues.

 Your dog may be giving you subtle signs that it is experiencing pain or discomfort.
 If you suspect your dog is in pain, contact your veterinarian.